cemsbv/demo/README.md

 JupyterLite deployed as a static site to GitHub Pages, for demo purposes.

+## Troubleshooting

+Try to start JupyterLite in an incognito window to avoid interfering with our old session storage.

+## Frequently Asked Questions

+- What is JupyterLite?

+[JupyterLite](https://jupyterlite.readthedocs.io/) is a JupyterLab distribution that runs entirely in the browser built from the ground-up using JupyterLab components and extensions.

+- Do I lose my progress when I close the tab?

+By default, [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/howto/configure/storage.html) uses the user’s browser storage to store settings and site preferences.
+This means that generally your files are saved as long as you don't clear the browsers' storage.
+Nonetheless, its good practise to save your file locally when you're done.

 ## Format

 We format our code with black and isort.